Babar Awan: 2013 elections campaign and PTI

 After Awan's sacking, it was expected that he would join another party although he remained a member of the PPP for another five years.
 In early 2013, Awan met Chairman Pakistan Tehreek-e-Insaf Imran Khan.
 Rumours spread that Awan would soon join the PTI.

 On 21 June 2017 Awan announced that he will join PTI and with immediate effect step down from his seat in Senate.

+Other work

 Writings and columns

 In June 2012, Awan claimed that he was receiving life threats and that his family was also being threatened.
 He asked the concerned authorities to provide him with security.
 In early 2013, Awan began tweeting regularly.
 He uses his Twitter account to make political statements and to maintain contact with his supporters.
 By July 2013, Awan had 34,000 followers on Twitter.

 In 2011, Awan published his first book called the Wakalat Nama [Urdu: وکالت نامۂ; Lawyers' diary], which was a collection of his columns and articles published in the newspapers of Pakistan from 1997 to 2009.
 In November 2011, Awan published another book based on the arguments he made in court during the Karachi Conspiracy case.
 The judges' bench of that case was led by Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.